 - Its creative sector — largely because of the university, it can offer a rich cultural experience for residents and visitors.

-- Employment in a small but burgeoning pharmaceutical and medical products industry base (an asset, notwithstanding the fact that this industry is principally located out in Monroe County and not in the city).
+- Employment in a small but seemingly stable pharmaceutical and medical products industry base (an asset, notwithstanding the fact that this industry is principally located out in Monroe County and not in the city).

 - The beginnings of an entrepreneurial tech sector.